By: Marilyn L. Davis

 - We continue to hurt our loved ones.

-- Addiction is the never-ending circle, cycle or dead-end.
+- Addiction is the never-ending circle or dead-end.

-Rather than be trapped in the loop of addiction, travel that road again and see what you missed on the first trip.
+Rather than be trapped in the loop of addiction, travel that road again in your recovery and see what you missed on the first trip.

 Too often in early recovery, we assume that we will not have to travel that road again.
 We think we have left our troubles and problems behind us.
 There is some truth to this assumption.

-We now have time to give our co-workers a shoulder to cry on, a kind word, or acknowledgement of a job well done.
+We now have time to give our co-workers a shoulder to cry on, a kind word, or acknowledgment of a job well done.

 The Road to Amends

 Traveling that road again, we begin to see that others are important.
-We stop long enough to see them, help them, and interact with our fellow travelers and we begin to view these stops as part of our healing and spiritual growth.
+We stop long enough to see them, help them, and interact with our fellow travelers.
+In doing this, we begin to view these stops as part of our healing and spiritual growth.